simon-brooke/the-great-game/doc/Pathmaking.md

 4. Any existing route segment costs only a third as much to traverse as open ground having the same gradient;
 5. A more used route costs less to traverse than a less used route.

+#### Step costing:

+Step cost is something like:

+    (/
+      (-
+        (+ distance
+          (expt height-gained height-gain-exponent)
+          (reduce + (map crossing-penalty watercourses-crossed)))
+        (reduce + (map bridge-bonus bridges-crossed)))
+      (or road-bonus 1))

+**Where**

+* `distance` traversed is in metres;
+* `height-gained` is in metres;
+* `height-gain-exponent` is tunable;
+* river `crossing-penalty` varies with a (tunable) exponent of the flow;
+* `bridge-bonus` works as follows: bridge bonus for a bridge entirely cancels the river crossing penalty for the watercourse the bridge crosses; bridge bonus for a ferry cancels a (tunable) fraction the river crossing penalty.
+* road-bonus for a road is substantial - probably about 8; for a track is less than road but greater than footpath, say 5; for a footpath has to be at least 3, to provide an incentive to stick to paths.
+All these values are tunable.
+Road bonus ought also to increase a small amount with each traversal of the path segment, but that's still to be worked on.

+A lot of this is subject to tuning once we have prototype code running.

+Somewhere into all this I need to factor tolls charged by local aristons, especially for bridges/ferries, and risk factors of hostile action, whether by outlaws or by hostile factions.
+But actually, that is at a per actor level, rather than at a pathmaking level: richer actors are less deterred by tolls, better armed actors less deterred by threat of hostile action.

 ### River crossings

+River crossings appear automatically when the number of traversals of a particular route across a watercourse  passes some threshhold.
+The threshold probably varies with an exponent of the flow; the threshold at which a ferry will appear is lower (by half?) than the threshold for a bridge.
+Of course river crossings, like roads, can also be pre-designed by game designers.

-Crossing rivers is expensive - say five times as expensive as level open ground (but this will probably need tuning).
-Where a river is shallow enough, (i.e. where the amount of water passing is below some threshold) then a path crossing will be rendered as stepping stones and a track crossing as a ford.
+Where a river is shallow enough, (i.e. where the flow is below some threshold) then a path crossing will be rendered as stepping stones and a track crossing as a ford.
 Where it's deeper than that, a path crossing either isn't rendered at all or is rendered as a light footbridge.
 A track or road crossing is rendered as a bridge.
 However, the maximum length of a bridge varies with the amount of traffic on the route segment, and if the crossing exceeds that length then a ferry is used.
 Road bridges will be more substantial than track bridges, for example in a biome with both timber and stone available road bridges might be rendered as stone bridges while track bridges were rendered as timber.
 If the watercourse is marked as `navigable`, the bridge must have a lifting section.
 It is assumed here that bridges are genetic buildings like most other in-game buildings, and so don't need to be individually designed.

 ### Representation